Healthdirect Free Australian health advice you can count on.

 What is heartburn?

-Heartburn is a feeling of burning pain or discomfort in the chest, usually after eating.
-It is also called reflux or indigestion.
+Heartburn is a feeling of burning pain or discomfort in your chest, often after eating.
+It is a symptom of gastro-oesophageal reflux.

 What causes heartburn?

-Some people experience heartburn regardless of what they eat.
+Some people get heartburn no matter what they eat or drink.
 Others find they only get it after eating certain foods or meals.
-Common food triggers for heartburn include:

 • large meals